syrohei/Qiitachan/README.md

 gcloud -v
 ```

-Configure Application
-Please check the configuration of your bot `config/default.json`
+To configure Application ,Please check the configuration file of your bot `config/default.json`
 ```
 {
   "token":"your slack token",